tributech-solutions/tributech-docs/docs/setup/agent/options.md

 ## Integrated Agent

-The Data Space Node also comes with an integratet agent.
+The Data Space Node also comes with an integrated agent.
 It signs data as soon as it reaches the node.
 Read more about the [setup](./setup.md).

 - No additonal setup required.
 - Data is signed as soon as it reaches the node.